ManbirJudge/tkinter-ui/README.md

 # Tkinter UI
-A simple standalone pure-python Tkinter framework.
+A simple light-weight standalone Tkinter framework.

 **NOTE:** It has nothing to do with `tkinter.ttk`, just the `tkinter` module.